Turquoise Tails blue sedum

 Turquoise Tails blue sedum, Sedum sediforme, Plant Select

-An heirloom species native to the Mediterranean, this robust yet compact selection of turquoise-blue sedum survives with virtually no care in northern Colorado.
 Creamy-yellow flowers rise above succulent blue mounds in mid-summer, creating a sculptural accent for xeric gardens.
-Attracts bees, is virtually deer-resistant, is suitable for green roofs, and evergreen, too!
+Attracts bees, is virtually deer-resistant, is suitable for green roofs, and is evergreen too!
 Pioneered regionally by Lauren & Scott Ogden and Kelly Grummons.
 Read more here.

 Tips from the pros: Cut back finished flower stalks in late summer to refresh its appearance for autumn.
 Any broken foliage stems can be stuck directly in the ground where desired to re-propagate.